Crayola Scoot

 Crayola Scoot is a sports video game developed by Climax Studios and published by Outright Games.
 It is based on the Crayola brand, taking heavy inspiration from games such as Splatoon with a similar paint/ink mechanic and the Tony Hawk's Pro Skater series instead riding a scooter rather than a skateboard, performing tricks and combos to complete challenges.
 It was released on October 16, 2018, in North America and October 23, 2018, in Europe for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+Digital releases have since been delisted from all platforms.

 Reception

 On Metacritic, the Nintendo Switch and Xbox One versions of Crayola Scoot received average scores of 74% and 66% respectively based on five reviews for each platform, indicating "mixed or average" reviews.